Skip to main content

 Work

-You may be able to start as a trainee legal adviser.
-To apply, you need to have passed the academic stages of solicitor or barrister training.
+You can apply to start as a trainee legal adviser.
+To do this, you need to have passed the academic stages of solicitor training or barrister training.

-As a trainee, you'll complete a training programme that takes around 2 years.
+As a trainee, you'll complete a legal adviser training programme that takes around 2 years.

-You can find out more about how to start a career as a trainee legal adviser from:
+You can find out how to become a trainee legal adviser from HM Courts and Tribunals Service.

 Direct Application

-You can apply directly for jobs if you're a fully qualified solicitor and have experience as a magistrate.
+You can apply directly for jobs if you're a fully qualified solicitor.

 What it takes